Comprehensive Plan Update

 Comprehensive Plan Update: KnightdaleNext V.2

 KnightdaleNext V.2 is the updated name for the 2035 Comprehensive Plan.
-This name shows that this isn't a brand new plan, it's an update to the existing Comprehensive Plan, adopted in 2018.
+This name shows that this isn't a brand new plan, it's an update to the original KnighdaleNext Comprehensive Plan, adopted in 2018.
 The horizon year remains at 2035.
 This plan update focuses on conservation and development efforts for an eleven-year planning horizon, 2024 to 2035.

 Some reasons for the update include: